 The TXVECTOR parameter LTF_REP that indicates the number of repetitions of the HE-LTF symbols.
 For decoding the HE-LTF fields, a PHY-RXLTFSEQUENCE.request primitive issued from the MAC provides the LTF_REP parameter and LTF_OFFSET parameter, which are not encoded in the HE-SIG-A, but included in the preceeding Ranging NDP Announcement frame.
 The LTF_OFFSET parameter indicates the number of secure HE-LTF symbols to skip for receiving the corresponding user’s HE-LTF field, e.g., in Figure 27-52d the LTF_OFFSET for the first and second user would be 0 and 4 respectively (#3271).

-It is mandatory to support the 2x HE-LTF with 0.8 µs GI and 2x HE-LTF with 1.6 µs GI.
+The only supported mode is 2x HE-LTF with 1.6 µs GI.
 The other combinations of HE-LTF modes and GI duration are disallowed.

 The number of HE-LTF symbols in an HE Ranging NDP depends on the number of space-time streams N_STS, the number of LTF repetitions LTF_REP, and, when Secure HE-LTFs with randomized LTF sequence are used, the number of users NUM_USERS.